wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_getblockbylimitnext.md

 ---
-title: trx:/wallet/getblockbylimitnext \[POST\]
+title: trx:/wallet/getblockbylimitnext - TRON
-description: Returns the list of Block Objects included in the Block Height rangespecified.
+description: Example code for the trx:/wallet/getblockbylimitnext rest method. Сomplete guide on how to use trx:/wallet/getblockbylimitnext rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters